 Toyota’s foresight in recognizing the potential of solid-state batteries to revolutionize electric vehicles (EVs) by offering higher energy densities and safety profiles than traditional lithium-ion batteries is truly impressive.
 The company’s aim to lead in this transformative area is a testament to its vision and commitment to innovation.

-Toyota further sought partnerships with different research entities to speed up the research and development of SSBs.
-Over the years, the company overcame several challenges with successful partnerships to reach SSB commercialization sooner.
+Toyota further sought partnerships with various research entities to accelerate the research and development of SSBs.
+Over the years, the company has overcome several challenges through successful partnerships, enabling it to reach SSB commercialization sooner.

 After one year of development, Toyota and its research partners, involving Ryoji Kanno and his associate Masaaki Hirayama from Tokyo Tech, announced a breakthrough in SSBs.